VienThanh12/VienThanh12/README.md

 👨‍💻 **Competition Programming**

-In high school, I've been doing Competition Programming (**using** **Programming Language** **C/C++**) for about 4 years at Da Nang high school for the gifted in Viet Nam, and I can confidently say that I've got a solid grasp of Algorithms and Data Structures, and problem-solving skills as well.
+When it's come to Competition Programming, it is my passion.
+I've been doing Competition Programming (**using** **Programming Language** **C/C++**) for about 5 years, and I can confidently say that I've got a solid grasp of Algorithms and Data Structures, and problem-solving skills as well.
 I can confidently say that whatever language it is, I can learn it fast and am willing to learn new things.
 But now when I've decided to dive into web development and explore a whole new world of coding!
 Time to gain some new insights and rock the web!

 ## 🏅 Achievements